Rhinemann/mage-hack/src/chapters/What_is_Mage.typ

 #colbreak()
 == SFX & Dice Tricks
 Your character gains SFX, special effects that give you added influence over the story.
 These reflect your character's extraordinary abilities or their powerful role in the narrative.
 Many SFX require you to spend plot points to activate them.
 Other SFX allow you to impose a disadvantage on your character in order to earn #pp or another reward.
-For example, the _*Hinder*_ SFX lets you earn a #pp by rolling a smaller die.
+For example, the #sfx[Hinder] SFX lets you earn a #pp by rolling a smaller die.

 Using an SFX is always a choice; you are never compelled to activate your character's SFX, unless that SFX is a Limit.
 A Limit is an SFX which can be activated by the ST.